Disease Surveillance System/ Identify disease outbreaks/ Identifying health problems for Surveillance.

 It includes temperature respiration pulse and blood pressure.

 Temperature: is measured by thermometer.
-Normal oral temperature (measured by mouth) is 98.6⁰ Fahrenheit or 37⁰ degree celsius.
-Temperature also may be measured rectally, under the arm or aurally with an electronic thermometer placed in the air.
+Normal oral temperature (measured by mouth) is 98.6⁰ Fahrenheit or 37⁰ degrees Celsius.
+Temperature also may be measured rectally, under the arm, or aurally with an electronic thermometer placed in the air.

 Diagnostic testing:

-Once the history and physical examination has been completed, the health care practitioners is often relatively certain about the cause of illness and the diagnosis.
+Once the history and physical examination have been completed, the health care practitioner is often relatively certain about the cause of illness and the diagnosis.
 However, occasion occur when the history and physical examination point to more than one possible diagnosis.
-In such instances, the practitioners develops a "different diagnosis" a list of several likely diagnosis.
-The practitioner then may order scientific diagnostic test to narrow the list of possibilities.
-The result of these test are evaluated in the contest of the patient's history and physical examination.
+In such instances, the practitioners develop a "different diagnosis" a list of several likely diagnoses.
+The practitioner then may order scientific diagnostic tests to narrow the list of possibilities.
+The results of these tests are evaluated in the context of the patient's history and physical examination.

 Laboratory tests:

-The growing numbers and availability of laboratory test has encouraged physician and at her health care practitioner to become increasingly reliant on them a diagnostic test.
-Laboratory test are easy, convenient screening my ear because become multiple test may be performed on a single sample of blood and abnormal test results can a provide available clues for diagnosis.
+The growing numbers and availability of laboratory tests have encouraged physicians and healthcare practitioners to become increasingly reliant on diagnostic tests.
+Laboratory tests are easy, and convenient when screening my ear because multiple tests may be performed on a single sample of blood and abnormal test results can provide available clues for diagnosis.

-Full screening purposes (to detect disease at its earliest stage, before at produce symptoms), the healthcare practitioner order variety of blood test including:
+For full screening purposes (to detect disease at its earliest stage, before it produces symptoms), the healthcare practitioner orders a variety of blood tests including:

 Fasting blood sugar: